GeoDaCenter/spatial_access/README.md

 - If updating Cython or C++ code (anything in spatial_access/src/) you must install cython
-- To regenerate .pyx files, run: `bash cythonize_extension.sh`
+- To regenerate .pyx files, run: `bash cythonize_extension.sh` (TravisCI will do this automatically on deployment)
 - To install locally, run: `sudo python3 setup.py install `
 - Unit tests require the `pytest` package.
 From package root directory, run `python3 -m pytest tests/` to run all unit tests.